Updated December 3, 2021 . AmFam Team

 And it’s not just bites that cause liability incidents — if your overly excited pup jumps on someone, knocks them over and breaks their wrist, you’ll be able to cover their medical expenses with the help of your liability coverage.

 Your homeowners policy has a liability “limit” that, in the event of a loss, will cover up to a certain dollar amount.
 Your liability limit is the amount available to cover anything from a dog bite to your neighbor slipping and falling on your icy steps.
 To understand your potential pet liability cost and the amount of coverage you need, think about the amount it may cost for medical expenses and if someone were to sue you.
-Sometimes this number is well into the six figures!
+Sometimes this number is well into the six figures.
 For instance, if your liability amount is $300,000 but your dog bit someone and medical expenses and legal fees come to $500,000, you’ll be responsible for paying the remaining $200,000.

 If you want to ensure you have adequate coverage in place, an umbrella policy is an added layer of protection that provides a much higher level of coverage to financially protect you from unexpected incidents with your dog.

 Unfortunately, not all dogs will meet the criteria to be included under a policy.
 While most dog breeds won’t impact your eligibility for homeowners coverage, there are some breeds that require additional considerations, such as whether your yard is fully and securely fenced.
 You must also provide certain documentation to be considered eligible, like evidence of up-to-date annual vaccines and proof that your dog has been spayed or neutered.

 It’s also important to note that, depending on your dog’s prior history (e.g., history of biting, if they were trained or used as an attack or guard dog), they might be subject to a dangerous dog liability limit that reduces their liability coverage for losses to $25,000.